 Daylight savings has officially begun, which means that not only are there more daylight hours, but the weather has started warming up as well.
-Get the kids outdoors.
+Get the kids outside.
 They can go in the backyard and explore or ride around the block on their bikes.
-Exercise does a body good!
-If. they’d prefer to be indoors there are many ways to keep them entertained.
+Exercise does the body good!
+If they’d prefer to be indoors, there are many ways to keep them entertained.

 5:00pm – 6:00pm: Dinner Time!

 Older kids can help prepare dinner, while younger ones can help to set the table.
 Have them wash their hands after being outdoors for a minimum of 20 seconds with soap and warm water.
 This time is also a time to reflect on the day, communicate as a family, ask how the day went, and maybe change around the schedule if needed.

 This is what they’ve been waiting for, and so have you.
 Moms and Dads need a bit of downtime because the day will begin all over again tomorrow.
 Take this time to decompress, drink a glass of wine, watch your favorite TV show while the kids play together before getting ready for bed.